jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 head "$INDIR"/otu_table_1000OTUsfiltered_summary.txt -n 20
  ```

-We also only want to look at genus level assignments, given species specific
+We also only wanted to look at genus level assignments, given species specific
-IDs will be unreliable given damage and different mixtures of strain in
+IDs could be unreliable due to damage and different mixtures of strain in
 different individuals.

-For filtering to Genus (L6) level:
+To filter to Genus (L6) level we then did

 ```bash
 cd 04-analysis/screening/qiime/output/otu_picking